On Composing

 June 2017.
 The original Little Pete's is literally no more.
 (Photo: Daron Hagen)

-I was awakened this morning by the sound of my son's voice: he was singing the trumpet solo of the Ives as he relieved himself in the bathroom.
+Still ensconced at the Warwick, I was awakened of a February morning in 2017 by the sound of my son's voice: he was singing the trumpet solo of the Ives as he relieved himself in the bathroom.
 I knew at once that it would be a good day.
-After checking out of the Warwick, we celebrated by visiting Little Pete's a final time.
-The four of us squeezed into the booth in which I first sat tha September 1981—the night I first hit the east coast— and ordered breakfast.
-The waitress who had presented me with a free piece of blueberry pie and said, "Welcome to Philly, honey," has long since passed away, and the boy I once was has become a man who can no longer eat most of what is on the menu.
+After checking out, we celebrated by visiting Little Pete's a final time.
+The four of us squeezed into the booth in which I first sat during the early hours of a September morning in 1981 — the day I first hit the east coast — and ordered breakfast.
+The waitress who had presented me with a free piece of blueberry pie and said, "Welcome to Philly, honey," had long since passed away, and the boy I once was had become a man who can no longer eat most of what is on the menu.
 I couldn't resist introducing my eldest to the mysteries of Scrapple.

 I love him anyway.